-Stewardship comes in many forms - participating in Work Parties, notifying EHLT of an issue during visits to a preserve, or actively overseeing a specific preserve and recording observations as an EHLT Steward on EHLT's Inspection Report.
+Stewardship comes in many forms - participating in Work Parties, notifying the Land Trust of an issue during visits to a preserve, or actively overseeing a specific preserve and recording observations as a Land Trust Steward.

-On the 3rd Saturday of each month (except in July and August), volunteers gather at a specific preserve to clear and mark trails, create new trails, clear storm- or age-damaged trees and vegetation, manage invasive vegetation, pick up trash, or maintain/build footbridges.
+On the 3rd Saturday of each month, we plan volunteer stewardship work parties at a specific preserve to clear and mark trails, create new trails, clear storm- or age-damaged trees and vegetation, manage invasive vegetation, pick up trash, or maintain/build footbridges.

 Work party details are emailed to Land Trust contacts (sign up using the Subscribe Now box at the bottom of this page) and posted on the website home page under Outings & Events and on Facebook.

 Do you hike at an East Haddam Land Trust preserve?
 If so, consider signing up as a Trail Monitor to report to your assigned Stewardship Team member any conditions needing work.
 If you choose to take on additional tasks - removal of small fallen branches, cutting back intruding small vines, briars, or branches, and removing trash - the Land Trust will provide guidance on how to safely and properly do so.

 During visits, you can help by simply removing trash and clearing fallen branches from trails.
 If you notice urgent issues, please contact us by the link above.

 These programs donate dollar amounts for each hour an employee or retiree volunteers to a nonprofit organization.
 If you volunteer with our stewardship team, trail monitor program, or otherwise, such a program can increase your impact by earning dollars that benefit EHLT’s mission.